-The complainant should raise the complaint as soon as possible with the relevant member of staff or volunteer either in person, by telephone or email on a local level.
-If within a Group or Camp setting, this will usually be the Main Leader of the activity, Group or Camp.
-If the complainant is unclear who to contact or how to contact them, or if the complaint is about the Leader, they should contact the Urban Saints Support Centre.
-Contact details are, telephone – 01582 589850 or email email@example.com.
+A complaint should be raised as soon as possible on a local level with the relevant Urban Saints paid team member or with the relevant volunteer Leader, either verbally or in writing.
+Within a Group or Camp setting, this will usually be the Main Leader of the activity, Group or Camp.
+If the complainant is unclear who to contact or how to contact them, or if the complaint is about a Main Leader, they should contact the Urban Saints People Team (T: 01582 589837 or E: firstname.lastname@example.org).

-Urban Saints will normally acknowledge informal complaints within 5 working days and investigate and provide a response within a further 10 working days.
+Urban Saints will usually acknowledge informal complaints in writing within 5 working days and investigate and provide a response within a further 10 working days.

-If the complaint is not resolved informally, it will be escalated to a formal complaint.
+If the complaint is not satisfactorily resolved informally, it will be escalated to a formal complaint.

 When an informal resolution is not possible or a formal complaint is to be made from the onset, the following procedure applies.
-A letter or e-mail setting out a formal complaint in writing should be sent to the support centre at: firstname.lastname@example.org or Operations Director, Urban Saints, Kestin House, 45 Crescent Road, Luton, LU2 0AH.
+An e-mail or letter setting out a formal complaint in writing should be sent to the People Team at: E: email@example.com or A: People Lead, Urban Saints, Kestin House, 45 Crescent Road, Luton, LU2 0AH.

-The Operations Director or other designated member of the National Leadership Team (NLT) will investigate and contact the complainant within 10 working days to clarify concerns and to seek a resolution.
-We may call a meeting either in person, or remotely by Skype/Zoom with the complainant.
+Urban Saints will usually acknowledge formal complaints in writing within 5 working days.
+The People Lead or other designated member of the National Leadership Team (NLT) will then investigate and contact the complainant within 10 working days to clarify concerns and to seek a resolution.
+We may call a meeting either in person, or remotely by Zoom, with the complainant.
 The complainant may be accompanied to this meeting and should inform Urban Saints of the identity of their companion in advance.
 The companion is present to observe and support the complainant but should not play an active role in the meeting.

 In certain circumstances, Urban Saints may need to refuse a request for a particular individual to attend any such meeting – for example, if there is a conflict of interest.
 If this is the case, the Urban Saints will notify the complainant as soon as they are aware, so that the complainant has the opportunity to arrange alternative accompaniment.

 The written conclusion of this investigation will be sent to the complainant within ten working days.
-The Operations Director or other designated member of the (NLT) will inform the Board of Trustees of any formal complaints raised.
+The People Lead or other designated member of the NLT will inform the Board of Trustees of any formal complaints raised.

 If the complainant wishes to appeal the outcome of their formal complaint and take matters to the next stage, they should inform the Chair of Trustees in writing within 14 days by sending a letter to Chair of Trustees, Urban Saints, Kestin House, 45 Crescent Road, Luton, LU2 0AH.